MPMA: Preference Manipulation Attack Against Model Context Protocol: Experimental Setup

 \textbf{Dataset.} For each MCP server, ten common queries corresponding to the MCP server are constructed for evaluation.
-More details can be seen in \autoref{section:AddtionalExperimentSetup}.
+More details can be seen in Appendix.

-\textbf{Implementation Details.} To simulate a competitive environment, five additional competing MCP servers with the same functionality are included alongside the malicious MCP server.
-These competing servers share the same name, and their descriptions are paraphrased using GPT-4o\cite{gpt4o} to ensure diversity.
+\textbf{Implementation Details.} To simulate a competitive environment, five additional competing MCP servers with the same name and description are included alongside the malicious MCP server.
+These competing servers share the same name, and their descriptions are paraphrased using GPT-4o~\cite{gpt4o} to ensure diversity.
 In the main experiments of \NameG, the parameters are set to iteration = 5 and k = 10.
-All the experiments are conducted using Cline\cite{cline}, one of the most popular MCP hosts currently available. \looseness =-1
+All the experiments are conducted using Cline~\cite{cline}, one of the most popular MCP hosts currently available. \looseness =-1

-\textbf{Baseline.} The MPMA baseline refers to the ASR of the benign MCP server.
-Since each MCP server has an equal chance when no manipulation is performed, the baseline ASR is 1/(number of competing MCP servers).
+\textbf{Baseline.} The baseline refers to the selection probability of an MCP server when no attackers are present.
+Since all MCP servers are identical in functionality and configuration (except for a potential attacker), each has an equal probability of being selected.
+Therefore, the baseline ASR is 1/(number of competing MCP servers).
 For example, in the main experiment, the baseline ASR is 1/6 = 16.67\% since the total number of competing MCP servers is 6. \looseness =-1